What is a Streamline Refinance?

 FHA Streamline Refinance eligibility

-An FHA Streamline is one of the easier refinance programs to qualify for, with minimum documentation and no home appraisal required.
+An FHA Streamline is one of the easiest refinance programs to qualify for, with minimum documentation and no home appraisal required.

-If you have a current FHA loan, and you’ve been making full and timely mortgage payments, you may well qualify for an FHA Streamline Refinance.
+If you have a current FHA loan, and you’ve been making full and timely mortgage payments, you probably qualify for an FHA Streamline Refinance.